Ilya14/26_realty_db/README.md

   -h, --help   show this help message and exit
 ```

-For local use of the website it is necessary to execute:
+For local use of the site it is necessary to execute:

 ```sh
 $ python3.5 ./server.py